AymanM7/USA-House-Price-Prediction-ML-App/README.md

 ---

+## 🧱 Challenges Faced
+Building a reliable and location-aware house price predictor came with several challenges:

+📍 Geolocation Inaccuracy
+Integrating the Nominatim API introduced occasional inaccuracies or delays in address-to-coordinate conversions, especially for ambiguous or incomplete entries.

+⚖️ Balancing Model Performance vs. Interpretability While complex models like XGBoost offered better performance, they sacrificed transparency.
+A tradeoff had to be made to retain explainability.

+📈 Incorporating 2025 Market Trends
+Estimating future real estate behavior required a blend of  research in historical analysis, projections, and economic assumptions.
+Crafting accurate state-level multipliers was both time-intensive and sensitive to future uncertainties.

 ## 🧠 Insights & Strategy
 This project reflects months of research and iteration to simulate a realistic, localized housing price model.
 The use of 2025 tax and trend data ensures predictions stay anchored in future conditions.
 The integration with real-world APIs and inclusion of model tuning adds a strong engineering foundation for expansion and production-level reliability.